gios/sqs-probe/README.md

 # sqs-probe

-Test your service performance using Amazon SQS.
+Test your services performance using Amazon SQS.

 > VERSION ON NPM HASN'T PUBLISHED YET.
 >